 Long before the advent of the Troika, successive reports, produce by the well pensioned elites, rehearsed spurious demographic and other arguments to attack the modest public pension entitlement of private sector workers.
-No doubt the Troika demanded the raising of pension age, but Congress does not believe they would have been prescriptive.
-This is a government decision The decision to change the eligibility criteria to take €1,500 per annum from the pension of those, mainly women workers, who had to spend some time out of the workforce was also a very 'Irish' decision.
+No doubt the Troika demanded raising the pension age, but Congress does not believe they would have been prescriptive.
+This is a government decision (advanced by the previous government).
+The decision to change the eligibility criteria to take €1,500 per annum from the pension of those, mainly women workers, who had to spend some time out of the workforce was also a very 'Irish' decision.
 There is something very incongruous about politicians and public officials making decision which hurt other citizens but in no way impact on their own very comfortable arrangements.

-A fifty-nine year old private sector worker, who started work at sixteen and who has had circa 15% of their income paid in PRSI since then, will lose circa €24,000 (two years' State pension).
+A fifty-nine year old private sector worker, who started work at sixteen and who has had circa 15% of their income paid in PRSI since then, will lose circa $\notin$ 24,000 (two years' State pension).
 Such a person will now get their pension at age 67 after fifty one years in work.
-In today's terms, using the average industrial wage as a benchmark, circa €362,000 in PRSI contributions was paid on this worker's behalf during his/her career.
+In today's terms, using the average industrial wage as a benchmark, circa $\notin$ 362,000 in PRSI contributions was paid on this worker's behalf during his/her career.

-For any politician who went along with this measure, who is aged 59 this year, it is certain he/she will not be asked to wait till age 67 and then settle for a State pension of €12,000 per annum.
-How many hundred thousands of tax payers' money will politicians receive before they reach age 67, will depend on when they retire and how many elite pensions they qualify for.
+For any politician who went along with this measure, who was aged 59 last year, it is certain he/she will not be asked to wait till age 67 and then settle for a State pension of €12,000 per annum.
+How many hundred thousands of tax payers' money will politicians receive before they reach age 67 will depend on when they retire and how many elite pensions they qualify for.

 Congress challenged this measure to no avail over the last few years.
-We have no expectation that Ireland's cosseted elite will do anything to mitigate this injustice.
-Only when private sector workers wake up to how they have been singled out for attack will this injustice by revisited.
+We have no expectation that Ireland's pension cosseted elite will do anything to mitigate this injustice.
+This is not the first Oireachtas Committee I have addressed on this issue.
+When private sector workers wake up to how they have been signalled out for attack I hope they resist.
+The rise to age 67 should be pushed out into the future and the rise to age 68 should happen only when it happens in the rest of Europe.